-Prefatory address to the Protestant of 179.
+Prefatory address to the Protestant ci rgy.

-IN I Touching Communication of Religious Knowledge to Man.
+K I Touching Communication of Religious Knowledge to Man.

-IN Some Characteristics of the Phe-Book I nomena.
+K II Some Characteristics of the Phe BOOK I

-Book III Physical Manifestations,
+nomena BOOK III Physical Manifestations

-Book IV Identity of Spirits.

-Book V The Crowning Proof of Immortality.

-Book VI The Spiritual Gifts of the first Century appearing in our times.
+BOOK IV Identity of Spirita Book V The Crowning Proof of Immortality Book VI The Spiritual Gifts of the first Cen tury appearing in our times.

-The world-wide reputation of the anthor as a Statesman, Diplomntist, and writer, his earnest and varied life in connection with the rise of the manufacturing interest in England, the Socialistic Movement in this country, the political affairs of thirty years ago, the career of a Diplomatist at the Neapolitan court but last and greatest of all the Growth of Modern Spiritualism affords an absolute gurrantee that any work from his pen must be of the highest order and absorbing interest.
-The large sale and extended inferest manifested in all quarters upon the publication of Debatable Land is sufficient evidence of the authors reputation and its continually increasing sale proves it to be a work of great ability and one eagerly demanded by the public and meeting the highest expectations.
-Mr. Owens "Foot-falls" has reached a rate of over Twarry Traorsand copies and is still selling well.
+The world wide reputation of the author as a States man, Diplomatist, and writer, his carnest and varied life in connection with the rise of the manufacturing interest in England, the Socialistic Movement in this country, the political affairs of thirty years ago, the career of a Diplomatist at the Neapolitan court but last and greatest of all she Growth of Moderns Spratrualism affords an absolute gurrantee that any work from his pen must be of the highest order and absorbing interest.
+The large sale and extended interest manifested in all quarters upon the publication of Debatable Land he sufficient evidence of the authors reputation and its continually increasing sale proves it to be a work of great ability and one experty demanded by the public and meeting the highest expectations.
+Mr. Owens "Foot-falls" has reached a sale of over Twesty Thousand copies and is still selling well.
 Debatable Land bids fair to exceed it in popularity.
-It is a large handsome twelve me book of Five Hundern And Forty-two pages handsomely bound.
-Prior \$2.00.
-Postage free.
+It is a large handsome twelve me book of Five Hundhan and Fonty-two Pages handsomely bound Praice \$100.
+Costage free.